Nexosis/nexosis.github.io/_tutorials/network-security.md

 </code>
 </pre>

+> During a session run, the Nexosis API will automatically split the training data into internal train and test datasets (80% to train, and 20% test cases) when building and tuning its models.
+Additionally, the Nexosis API will perform [cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)){:target="_blank"} to make sure the model will perform more accurately in practice.
+It's not a bad idea to hold back even more test data to validate that the model works with other data it's never seen before.

 > **Important:** Copy your `SessionID` out of the response body as you will need this in the next steps.

 ### Check if Session is complete: